Turkey says no delay in delivery of S-400s from Russia

 Objecting to the purchase, the United States in late March halted delivery of equipment related to the F-35 to Turkey, which is both a buyer and a production partner in the program.
 The move was the first concrete step of what could eventually be the full removal of Turkey from the F-35 program.

-The following day, Turkish President Tayyip Erdogan and U.S. President Donald Trump agreed to meet on the sidelines of a G20 meeting in Japan next month, the Turkish presidency said, adding that Erdogan had reiterated Turkey’s working group offer during their phone call.
+Turkish President Tayyip Erdogan and U.S. President Donald Trump have agreed to meet on the sidelines of a G20 meeting in Japan next month, the Turkish presidency said, adding that Erdogan had reiterated Turkey’s working group offer during their phone call.